micahco/spmd/README.md

 `spotify-now -i "<info>" -p "<paused>" -e "<error>"`

-NOTE: order of parameters does NOT matter.
+NOTE: order of parameters does not matter.

 `"<info>"` can contain the following keywords: